 Fix 4 – Change the DNS server

 DNS, short for Domain Name System, is a service that enables you to access your favorite sites or online services.
 If you’re using the Internet Service Provider (ISP)’s default DNS servers, which may be slow or unstable, you’re likely to encounter Minecraft disconnection.
-You can switch the DNS server to other secure ones like Google Public DNS.
+You can switch the DNS server to other secure ones like the Google Public DNS.

 - On your keyboard, press the Windows logo key and R at the same time to open the Run command.